mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 **Same person**: Well you were talking about doubt as a hindrance.
 And then later on you were talking about faith.

-**Katagiri**: Mmm-hmm.
+**Katagiri Roshi:** Mmm-hmm.

 **Same person:** And it seemed like there is a progression there, from doubt to faith.
 Is that correct?

-**Katagiri**: Progression of doubt and faith?
+**Katagiri Roshi:** Progression of doubt and faith?

 **Same person:** Mmm-hmm.
 Or, how do you get from doubt to faith?
 If you start out doubting, how do you get faith?

-**Katagiri**: Well, when you find yourself in the faith, and then it is called faith.
+**Katagiri Roshi:** Well, when you find yourself in the faith, and then it is called faith.
 Even though you have doubt.
 So you have to demonstrate faith; then, your life becomes faith, based on the faith.

 If you see [...] doubt, and then doubt takes your life to the doubt, always there is doubt.
 But the bottom of the doubt has no root, so very naturally, the bottom of the doubt is emptiness.
 So naturally you’re confused, because you don’t know what to do in the realm of the doubt.
 So that’s why even though you see the doubt, I don’t think you should always depend on your doubt.
 So you have to demonstrate right in the middle of doubt.